madmag77/wirl/workflow_definitions/demand_eval_workflow/README.md

 ## Overview

 This workflow evaluates product demand using LLM-simulated personas with diverse demographics.
-It implements the core methodology from the research paper "LLMs Reproduce Human Purchase Intent via Semantic Similarity Elicitation of Likert Ratings."
+It implements the core methodology from the research paper [LLMs Reproduce Human Purchase Intent via Semantic Similarity Elicitation of Likert Ratings.](https://arxiv.org/pdf/2510.08338)

-The workflow generates synthetic personas with varying demographic attributes (age, gender, income, education, location, lifestyle, values) and has each persona evaluate a product to provide purchase intent ratings on a 7-point Likert scale.
+The workflow generates synthetic personas with varying demographic attributes (age, gender, income, education, location, lifestyle, values) and has each persona evaluate a product to provide purchase intent ratings on a 5-point Likert scale.
 The results are aggregated to provide comprehensive demand metrics and demographic insights.

 ## Research Foundation & Methodology